Sina-Soltani/Parbad.Samples/Storage/Parbad.Sample.EntityFrameworkCore/README.md

 ```
 dotnet-ef migrations add "Your Migration Name" -c ParbadDataContext
 ```
-Note: (In this sample the Migrations are already included.
-You can delete the folder and add them yourself)
+Note: In this sample the Migrations are already included.
+You can delete the folder and add them yourself.

 * Update your database using:
 ```